01 of 17

 - Factors like plumbing and electricity

 Like a swimming pool, the pit or hole for an in-ground spa will need to be excavated by a machine, which means the equipment must access your yard.
 Reinforcing rebar will be built to create the shape of the spa along with steps and benches.
 Plumbing, which includes drains and inlets for those therapeutic hydro-jets, will need to be installed, as will electrical wiring.
 After this, gunite or shotcrete will be sprayed on the rebar to create a nice, tight shell.
 Then it will be smoothed with a trowel and cured for a few weeks.
 Once it's dry, either plaster or tile will be applied to the surface.
 And this is just the spa part of the project.Continue to 3 of 17 below.

 A small home on a petite lot in the San Diego area called for a clever configuration to work in a spa that was as beautiful as it was functional.
 Landscape designer Amelia B. Lima & Associates made this luxurious spa the focal point of the outdoor space.
 Resembling a beautiful square pond with a weir that is a fountain feature, the spa features a back wall made of glass tile and a face of travertine.
 The spa's back wall also created a raised planter in which tall-growing horsetail adds more privacy.Continue to 4 of 17 below.

 Brick-Wall Privacy Spa

-Nestled in the corner of a brick-walled patio, a spa designed by Rosebrook Custom Inground Pools features a fountain-like scupper that makes the hot tub look more like a pond, especially when people aren't sitting in it.
-Located at a home near Chicago, the spa features a handy automatic cover.Continue to 5 of 21 below.
+Nestled in the corner of a brick-walled patio, this hidden spa designed by Rosebrook Custom Inground Pools features a fountain-like scupper that makes the hot tub look more like a pond, especially when people aren't sitting in it.
+Located at a home near Chicago, the spa features a handy automatic cover.Continue to 5 of 17 below.

 Round Concrete Mosaic Hot Tub